Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Finally, white ink tattoos are most likely to fade in a short amount of time.

-But applying the best lotion for old tattoos helps revive the colors.
+But applying the best cream for old tattoos helps revive the colors.
 Rich moisturizers that boost the skin’s softness will help.
 Try Hustle Butter, After Inked, or Skinfix products.

 Most importantly, remember to apply sunscreen, too.
 This prevents UV rays from dimming the pigment.